Cigarette and Tobacco Products Tax Evasion

 What is Cigarette and Tobacco Products Tax Evasion?

-Any person who evades the reporting, assessment or payment of cigarette or tobacco products taxes that would otherwise be due may be guilty of cigarette or tobacco products tax evasion.
-And effective January 1, 2004, any retailer, wholesaler, or distributor of cigarettes and tobacco products and any manufacturer or importer of cigarettes that does not comply with the new licensing requirements of the Cigarette and Tobacco Products Licensing Act of 2003 (AB 71) may receive fines up to $5,000, imprisonment up to one year in county jail, or both fines and imprisonment.
+Any person who intentionally evades the reporting, assessment or payment of cigarette or tobacco products taxes that would otherwise be due is guilty of cigarette or tobacco products tax evasion.
+And as of 2004, any retailer, wholesaler, or distributor of cigarettes and tobacco products and any manufacturer or importer of cigarettes that does not comply with the licensing requirements of the Cigarette and Tobacco Products Licensing Act (CTPLA) of 2003 may receive fines up to $5,000 per offense, imprisonment up to one year in county jail, or both fines and imprisonment.

-For the current cigarette or tobacco tax rates, click here to see these and other excise tax and fee rates.
+See the Special Taxes and Fee Rates webpage for current cigarette or tobacco tax and licensing fee rates and other excise tax and fee rates.

 Examples of Cigarette or Tobacco Products Tax Evasion: